Cleaning and home maintenance

 Cleaning of the balcony and shovelling snow as well as cleaning the water outlet openings and keeping them open.

 A part of ecological living is a working garbage disposal as well as recycling and conservation of energy.
-Problem waste (batteries, light bulbs, solvents, fuel, glue, paint, etc.) are not to be thrown in with other waste.
-They are to be taken to the appropriate collection sites.
-Find out the problem waste collection sites that are near your residential location.
+Problem waste (batteries, light bulbs, solvents, fuel, glue, paint, etc.) should not be thrown in with other waste.
+They must be taken to the appropriate collection stations.
+Find out the problem waste collection stations that are near your residential location.
 Medicine which are past their “best before” date should be taken to the pharmacy to be disposed of.
 There are waste sorting instructions in the waste containers.

-- The disposal of items other than household waste is the responsibility of the residents themselves.
-Do not leave any furniture or large items in the waste collection area.
+- The tenant is responsible for recycling non-household waste.
+Do not leave furniture or other large items in the waste collection area.

-- Environmentally harmful waste (batteries etc.) must be taken to the locations reserved for them.
+- Environmentally harmful waste (batteries etc.) should be taken to the designated collection stations.
 Do not leave environmentally harmful waste to Kuopas’ waste collection bins.

 You can read Jätekukko’s waste sorting guide here.